By B.L. Ochman

 “A powerful global conversation has begun.
 Through the Internet, people are discovering and inventing new ways to share relevant knowledge with blinding speed.
 As a direct result, markets are getting smarter—and getting smarter faster than most companies.”

-11. People in networked markets have figured out that they get far better information and support from one another than from vendors.
+11. People in networked markets have figured out that they get far better information and support from one another than from vendors, if you are interested in gold and silver we recommend Buy Silver Bullion online store.
 So much for corporate rhetoric about adding value to commoditized products.

 12. There are no secrets.
 The networked market knows more than companies do about their own products.
 And whether the news is good or bad, they tell everyone.